Other FHT Programs & Services

 Service led by: Nurse Practitioners, Mental Health Clinicians, and Pharmacists

 When a gap in care was identified for transgender individuals, Peterborough Family Health Team (PFHT) stepped up to the plate by creating the Trans Care Clinic.
-This services that was generously funded through the Canada 150th grant and a kind donation from the Greater Peterborough Health Services Foundation provides patients with the services and support they require.
+This services that was generously funded through the Canada 150th grant and a kind donation from the GPHSF, Your Family Health Team Foundation, provides patients with the services and support they require.

 “We are incredibly happy to be able to help those in our community who have struggled in finding and accessing a specific type of care.
 We are committed to delivering high-quality care to patients and to be a leader in the development of a wholistic health care system, which is evident through the programs and services we offer to our patients.” – Lori Richey, Executive Director of PFHT